jjlin526/AWS-Services/Management-and-Governance-Services.md

 * AWS Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations

+### AWS Config

+* Provides configuration history for infrastructure
+* Works against rules that you can customize or even create your own custom validations
+* Includes conformance packs for compliance standards including PCI-DSS
+* Can work with AWS Organizations for both cross-region and cross-account setup
+* Provides remediation steps for infrastructure not meeting criteria